-The Tahoe Truckee Unified School District will monitor growth based on office referrals, student suspension data, student success in school, CAASPP results, graduation rates, college and career readiness, and post-high school outcomes.
-Sierra High School has created an individual graduation plan contract (IGPC) for each student.
+The Tahoe Truckee Unified School District will monitor growth based on office referrals, student success in school, and post-high school outcomes.
+Sierra High School has created a individual graduation plan contract (IGPC) for each student.
 This is monitored by staff and students continuously from school entry to school exit.
-This is also a communication tool with parents to be used during parent, student, and staff meetings.
-These meetings occur twice yearly or more frequently if student, parent, or teacher requests.
+This is also a communication tool with parents to be used during parent, student, staff meetings.
+These meetings occur twice yearly or more frequently if student, parent or teacher requests.